Prices of production: Observables and unobservables

-In the sphere of capitalist production, Marx argues, commodity values are directly observable only as prices of production for outputs, established jointly by average input costs and by the ruling profit margins applying to outputs sold.
-It is a result of the establishment of regular, developed market trade; the production price averages reflect the fact that production has become totally integrated into the circuits of commodity trade, in which capital accumulation has become the dominant motive.
+In the sphere of capitalist production, Marx argues, commodity values are inferred variables which are not directly observable.
+That is why people often think that commodity values (as distinct from prices) don't exist.
+They are indirectly observable only as average price-levels for longer intervals of time (e.g. ten years).
+More specifically, commodity values observably appear as supply prices or as prices of production calculated for outputs, which are established jointly by average input costs and by the ruling profit margins applying to outputs sold.
+This is an effect of the establishment of regular, developed market trade; the production price averages reflect the fact that production has become totally integrated into relatively stable circuits of commodity trade, in which capital accumulation has become the dominant motive.

 What prices of production simultaneously hide, he argues, is the social nature of the valorization process—that is, how exactly an increase in capital value has occurred through production.
 The direct connection between labour time and value, still visible in simple commodity production, is largely effaced; only cost prices and sale prices remain, and it seems that any of the factors of production (which Marx calls the "Holy Trinity" of capitalism) can contribute new value to output, paving the way for the concept of the production function.

 Problems of interpretation

-Different types of production prices
+Ten different types of production prices

-The first interpretative difficulty concerns the existence of various production prices.
+The first interpretative difficulty concerns the existence of various different types of production prices.
 For more than a century, almost all Marxists, Sraffians and Post-Keynesians simply took Marx's concept of production prices for granted, as being more or less the same as Smith's and Ricardo's "natural price" idea (that is how it was taught, and presented in textbooks), and they did not inquire into the concept in precise detail.
 They believed, that the idea of a production price was simple, obvious and not controversial.
-So they missed altogether the fact that in Capital, Volume III Marx identified (though often not very clearly) at least six main types of production prices:
+They ignored the business-to-busines and producer-to-consumer supply chains.
+So they missed altogether the fact that in Capital, Volume III Marx referred to different types of production prices: